esabo/CodingTheory/docs/src/Tutorials/Quantum Codes.md

 ```
 One may also explicitly specify the $X$ and $Z$ stabilizers directly.
 ```
-example for CSSCode(Xmatrix, Zmatrix)
+example for CSSCode(X_matrix, Z_matrix)

-example using Xstabilizers, Zstabilizers
+example using X_stabilizers, Z_stabilizers
 ```
 Contrary to the above, it is assumed that these matrices are of length $n$ instead of $2n$ with $n$ columns of zeros.
 No check is done to determine if a code *can* be made CSS, only that the passed in representation *is* CSS.
 All constructors will automatically return a CSS code if detected.
 To reliably check whether a code is CSS use `isCSS`.

 Stabilizer signs are automatically determined in a consistent manner by a length $2n$ character vector whose first $n$ elements specify the $X$ phase and second $n$ elements the $Z$ phase.
 This may be passed into any constructor and a missing argument is automatically set to the all-no-phase vector.
-The signs may be changed after a code has been constructed using ``setsigns``.
+The signs may be changed after a code has been constructed using ``set_signs!``.
 Signs for codes over a finite field with characteristic $p$ are $2p$-th roots of unity if $p = 2$ or $p$-th roots of unity otherwise.
 Since it is more difficult to represent these exactly, signs are stored by keeping track of the exponents.
 ```
 example using the following idea
 R = residue_ring(Nemo.ZZ, 4)
-charvec = [R(0) for _ in 1:n]
+char_vec = [R(0) for _ in 1:n]

-charactervector(S)
+character_vector(S)
 ```

 ## Miscellaneous Known Stabilizer Codes